 S – Specific.
 Make your goal specific.
 For example, instead of stating “I want to lose weight”, include in your statement, how much weight you want to lose and the date you want lose it by.
 A goal that is not specific lacks clarity.
 If you are not clear with what you want, it will be very difficult to achieve it.

 M – Measurable.
 Does your goal have a beginning, a middle and an end?
 It is important to have a system to track your progress.
 In the weight loss example, you can track your progress by the number of pounds you have lost in a specific amount of time.

 A – Attainable.
 Make your goal realistic, but challenging.
 For example, a five pound weight loss goal is attainable, but it is not challenging.
 On the other hand, you do not want your goal or the timing to achieve the goal to be so impossible or unreasonable that you will become discouraged.

 R – Relevant.
 Your goal has to resonate you.
 Does it excite you?
 Does it reflect with your purpose in life?
 For example, if your purpose is to be physically fit, setting a weight loss goal will help you achieve that.
 If your purpose is to be adventurous, your goal to travel to a new country this year will support that.

 T – Time-based.
 Plan to achieve your goal by a specific month, day and year.

 Now, it is your turn.
 Create your statement using the S-M-A-R-T system.
 Read it three times per day.
-Take action every day that will bring you closer to your goal.
-Monitor and adjust your action steps when necessary, be consistent, and more importantly, make 2017 a great year!
+Take small action steps every day that will bring you closer to your goal.
+Monitor and adjust your action steps when necessary, be consistent, and more importantly, make 2018 a great year!